LesleyForsyth/FLSIT735/Course-2/Week1/11-replay-attacks.md

 # Replay attacks

 Congratulations!
 You already know how to handle public cryptographic keys, and use them to exchange confidential messages securely.
-So it is time to move towards to more ambitious goals.
+So it is time to move towards more ambitious goals.

 ## Continuous communication